USS Carl Vinson (CVN 70) Conducts Multiple Carrier Strike Group Operations

 |High-Res.
 Downloads:

-This work, USS Carl Vinson (CVN 70) Conducts Multiple Carrier Strike Group Operations, by PO3 Russell Lindsey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Carl Vinson (CVN 70) Conducts Multiple Carrier Strike Group Operations, by SN Megan Alexander, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT